decentralized-identity/didcomm-messaging/docs/spec-files/appendix.md

 ### Appendix C. Test Vectors

-This section provides a test vectors.
+This section provides the test vectors.
 The following the test vectors MIGHT be used to validate implementations of [DIDComm Messaging](.).
 The test vectors use private keys defined in the [Appendix A](#appendix-a-secrets-for-test-vectors) and public keys defined in the [Appendix B](#appendix-b-diddocs-for-test-vectors).

 #### C.1.
 DIDComm Plaintext Messages